 #felinaramos.
-Felina Ramos is my own personal, IRL soap opera.
+Felina Ramos is my own personal, IRL Felina Novella.
 She is my guilty pleasure.
 I unfollow her on Facebook and then lurk.
-Everything about she and I is trouble.
-Yet I still vacillate between following her, ignoring her, lurking her and going back to following her.
+Everything about her and I is trouble.
+Yet I still vacillate between following her, ignoring her, lurking her, and going back to following her.

 Yeah, what now?
 Right.
 She puts a message out on her wall that after she has had some sleep she wants a ride to a fast food place.
 Her offer is to buy from the dollar menu and also pay for a meal for her driver.
 I said I could do better than that.
 All normal and not blog post worthy.
 This is Felina, though.
 I get there and unlike previous excursions she comes out the door shaking.
 There is a tempest alive in her house between her cousin, her auntie, and her.
 Cops have been called.
 Contraband hidden.
 3 latina women in full battle mode doing their level best to tempt the other into a fight.
 Entertaining for me and sad to see.

 The cousin is learning a hard lesson.
 Once you escalate to fists there isn’t much else you can escalate to and have the same effect.
 The next level up is bloodshed and either a combination of jail and hospital or the morgue.
 The cousin’s attempts at psychological warfare are falling flat.
 She’s already used the nuclear option so another nuclear option is greeted with, “meh.”